 To be happy not only with what you have, but with oneself, one must first determine what happiness means to them, because everyone has different perspectives.

-Remind yourself that greener grass is oftentimes deceptive.
+4. Remind yourself that greener grass can be deceiving.

 The truth is that the grass is greenest wherever you water it, nourish it, care for it.
 That can be your own backyard so long as you dedicate the time and the effort to it.